If you’ve flipped through a magazine or browsed social media platforms lately, chances are you’ve stumbled upon a slick-looking infographic.

 1. Statistical infographics

-Do you want to share the highlights of your startup’s monthly report?
+Do you want to share the highlights of your startup’s monthly progress report?
 Or would you like to focus attention on specific data points in a survey?

 Statistical infographics highlight data.
 This type of infographic features graphs, charts, and data visualization techniques to help the audience make sense of the data presented.